 Come up with design for your book cover and find a reputable professional designer to design your cover as a high res JPEG and a PDF.

 Make sure you tell your story as part of the book.
-Why? because stories sell.
-These Your story will create a connection with your reader and target audience.
+Why?
+Because stories sell.
+Your story will create a connection with your reader and target audience.

 Provide a fresh point of view that is different from other books in your genre.

 For a self-help book, provide a simple solution that is easy for your readers to understand and implement.
-Make it as easy as possible for your readers to see how they can implement your instructions.
+Make it as easy as possible for your readers to see how they can implement your instructions and improve their lives.

 Speak their language, that is the language of your target audience.
 Speak in your voice or the voice of the reader to "connect" with your readers.

 Author's Perspective About Selecting the Right Topic: It may take you a few months to discover the best topic to write about, so don't let it overwhelm you -- the process will guide you.
 For example, when I first started researching, it led me to investiage other diseases, not just diabetes.
 I ended up with a manuscript of more than 10,000 pages of words, tables, charts, diagrams, spreadsheets, etc. Obviously, I had gone a little overboard. :-)

 But, ironically, that in-depth research helped me to better understand how most diseases break down the body at the cellular level and how the body responds to those diseases.
 And, by looking at multiple diseases, I began to see certain patterns about those diseases and realized that diabetes was a lot more than a "blood sugar" problem!